SolaceDev/solace-messaging-cf-dev/README.md

 _The cli-tools VM will contains all the necessary tools to run the scripts of this project, including another clone of this project.
 The workspace folder visible on your computer is shared with the cli-tools VM._

+_The cli-tools VM is optional on Linux and Mac if you install the required tools_

-### Installation on Linux - Step 2 - BOSH-Lite VM
+### Installation on Linux - Step 2 - BOSH-lite VM

 A quick way to get started with BOSH is to use [BUCC](https://github.com/starkandwayne/bucc), it provides a convenient wrapper around a [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment).

-To set BOSH-Lite please use [bin/setup_bosh_bucc.sh](bin/setup_bosh_bucc), this script will do the following:
+To set BOSH-lite please use [bin/setup_bosh_bucc.sh](bin/setup_bosh_bucc), this script will do the following:

 * Download and set up the bucc cli
-* Create the BOSH-Lite VM
+* Create the BOSH-lite VM
-* Create additional swap space on the BOSH-Lite VM
+* Create additional swap space on the BOSH-lite VM
-* Enable routing so that your hosting computer can communicate with the VMs hosting BOSH-Lite
+* Enable routing so that your hosting computer can communicate with the VMs hosting BOSH-lite

-* The following environment variable parameters are available to adjust the size of the BOSH-Lite VM when creating it.
+* The following environment variable parameters are available to adjust the size of the BOSH-lite VM when creating it.
   - VM_MEMORY=8192 is the default: it is enough to support the deployment of CF, CF-MYSQL and a single VMR
   - VM_SWAP=8192 is the default: it is enough to support up to 4 VMRs before needing to add more.
   - VM_DISK_SIZE=65_536 is the default: it is enough to support up to 4 VMRs before needing more storage.
   - VM_EPHEMERAL_DISK_SIZE=32_768 is the default: it provides enough room to spare for multiple deployments and re-deployment.
 You should not need to adjust this.
-  - In general under a BOSH-Lite deployment you should add 4000 Mb to VM_MEMORY and 2000 Mb to VM_SWAP per additional VMR.
+  - In general under a BOSH-lite deployment you should add 4000 Mb to VM_MEMORY and 2000 Mb to VM_SWAP per additional VMR.

 ~~~~
 cd bin